 The proposal solves one problem but doesn’t address all design items that were considered.
 It can be considered a step on the road to refinement, focussed on what needs to be done immediately.
 The key theme was that this constraint could become binding again tomorrow and have further impact on the pricing calculation.

 A concern was raised that not enough supporting analysis was put forward and that the short review period left Members unable to fully assess the implications of this proposal.
 Concern was also raised as to whether this proposal could trigger unforeseen occurrences or implications in the market.
-The proposer confirmed that he could provide the data used to develop the presentation.
+The proposer confirmed that he could provide the data used to develop the presentation in order to facilitate further analysis from Participants as, due to time constraints, detailed analysis could not have been carried out by SEMO.
 This would contain five minute and half hour prices calculated as per the original rules and how they would have been determined if locational constraints were removed from the tagging and flagging process.
 This data would cover a period of up to 5 months.
 It was queried if there would be a change to the level of flagging, what would be the net effect on the Imbalance price.
 It was noted that some of this could and will be derived from the additional data to be provided; however, flagging and tagging information used was based on the publicly available 5min Imbalance Pricing Supporting Information Reports.

 RA Member was keen to stress how concerned the RAs were that this issue remained unaddressed so far.
-It was advised that such an event could occur at any time and that this proposal was a surgical approach to provide immediate action to rectify this issue.
-RA analysis had been undertaken and they were satisfied that there would be no unintended consequences.
-The SEMC had been presented with a number of potential ways to address issues in Pricing and they have endorsed the approach in this Modification plus a consultation on other relevant ones.
+It was advised that such an event could occur at any time and that this proposal aims to specifically provide immediate action to rectify this issue.
+RA analysis had also been undertaken on this data and they were satisfied that there would be no significant unintended consequences.
+The SEMC had been presented with a number of potential ways to address issues regarding the evolution of Imbalance Prices since Go-Llive and SEMC have endorsed the approach which this Modification is based on, in addition to a consultation process on other potential solution.

-It was also noted that Dispatch Balancing Costs would be expected to increase with this modification – high level analysis completed by the TSOs showed simple bids will be used more often.
-Flip side less exposure to extreme imbalance price event.
+It was also noted that Dispatch Balancing Costs (and consequently Imperfection) would be expected to increase with this modification – high level analysis completed by the TSOs showed simple bids will be used more often.
+On the flip side, less exposure to extreme imbalance price event is expected.

 It was agreed that this proposal would be discussed at Extraordinary Meeting 91 to be convened on Thursday 18th April via conference call.